rachit-dubey/seleniumBot/README.md

 Then for headless chrome - sudo apt-get install xvfb

-Then you will need to install chromedriver https://sites.google.com/a/chromium.org/chromedriver/downloads
+Then you will need to install chromedriver.
+Refer to this - https://christopher.su/2015/selenium-chromedriver-ubuntu/